Roses as Houseplants – Grow Roses Indoors

 • pinterest

-During the growing months, use a fertilizer meant for roses to feed your plants.
+During the growing months, use a fertilizer for roses to feed your plants.
 Most need to be applied at least once a month.

 Remove each flower as soon as it is done blooming.
 This encourages more blooms to appear and keeps the plant clean.
 Also, remove any yellow or brown leaves that appear.